 Q&A: SOL Global Investments CEO Brady Cobb Chats About The Brave New World Of Cannabis Investing

+Q&A: SOL Global's CEO Brady Cobb Chats About The Brave New World Of Cannabis Investing

 Canada legalized cannabis for recreational use back in October and, with the passage of the 2018 Farm Bill in December, the narrative around hemp farming and the cannabis industry as a whole has pivoted.
 The growing international acceptance of medicinal cannabis is opening the door for investment firms and venture capitalists to explore new partnerships, groundbreaking products and untapped global markets at a pace never before seen.